 - Sediment more easily sticks to plastic

 Choosing between a glass or plastic carboy can be a tough decision.
-When you are trying to choose which one would be best for you, keep in mind the amount of storage space you have, how often and far you will be moving them, and how much time you plan on spending cleaning your carboys.
+When you are trying to decide which one would be best for you, keep in mind the amount of storage space you have, how often and far you will be moving them, and how much time you plan on spending cleaning your carboys.

 Glass is strong and virtually nonporous.
 This means you will be able to move your carboy without worry of chipping or denting plastic.
 It also means that you spend less time cleaning and sanitizing your fermenter.
 However, this also means that each move will be more strenuous than plastic as glass is much heavier.
 If you have to move up and down stairs frequently a plastic carboy may be a better choice for you.